greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 A script to say to learners:

-> *To share the program you have built, select the ‘Share’ button in the bottom right corner (in the play region) for a copy of the URL link.
+> *To share the program you have built, select the ‘Share’ button in the bottom right corner to get a URL link of your program.
 You can share this link with your friends.*